pbudner/argosminer/README.md

 - Sum of Events per directly-follows relation for certain time-window and certain event types (<-- this is our DFG)
     -

-- Meta KV-Store {Key=[#0General;#1EventType;#2DFRelation]; Value=Counter}
+- (IMPLEMENTED) Meta KV-Store {Key=[#0General;#1EventType;#2DFRelation]; Value=Counter}
-    - Count of distinct event types for entire period
+    - Count of distinct event types for entire period (Count with Prefix Search)
-    - Count of Events for Certain Event Types for entire period
+    - Count of Events for Certain Event Types for entire period (Simple Get)
-    - Count of all events for entire collection period
+    - Count of all events for entire collection period (Get of Counter Variable)
-    - Count of distinct directly-follows relations for entire period (Count over Keys)
+    - Count of distinct directly-follows relations for entire period (Count with Prefix Serach)
-    - Sum of Events per directly-follows relation for entire period (Value of a single DF)
+    - Sum of Events per directly-follows relation for entire period (Simple Get of a single DF)
-    - Count of directly-follows relations for entire period (Sum of all values)
+    - Count of directly-follows relations for entire period (Sum of all DF values by Prefix Search)

-- EventLog KV-Store {Key=ULID; Value=Serialized Event}
+- (IMPLEMENTED) EventLog KV-Store {Key=ULID; Value=Serialized Event}
     - Log of all received events

 ## Architecture Overview
 tbd.